-The placing of LBC Bank under receivership had and might have material adverse effects on the Company.
-In addition, the potential claims of (i) \$\mathbb{P}\$333 million against LBC Development Corporation, (ii) \$\mathbb{P}\$1,796 million against LBC Express, Inc., and (iii) \$\mathbb{P}\$245 million against LBC Systems, Inc., a subsidiary of LBC Express, Inc., by the PDIC, may also have a material adverse effect on the Company.
+The placing of LBC Bank under receivership had and might have material adverse effects on the Group.
+In addition, the potential claims of (i) ₱333 million against LBC Development Corporation, (ii) ₱1,796 million against LBC Express, and (iii) ₱245 million against LBC Systems, Inc., a subsidiary of LBC Express, by the PDIC, may also have a material adverse effect on the Group.

-On September 9, 2011, the Monetary Board of the Bangko Sentral ng Pilipinas ("BSP"), through Monetary Board Resolution No. 1354, resolved to close LBC Bank, a company commonly controlled with LBC Express, Inc. by the Araneta Family, and placed LBC Bank's assets and affairs under receivership.
-The Philippine Deposit Insurance Company ("PDIC") was then appointed as the receiver of LBC Bank and was charged, along with the BSP, with investigating the failure.
-According to news reports, the investigations conducted by the BSP and the PDIC indicated that, from as early as 2008, LBC Bank had allegedly been recording substantial cash advances and attributing them to LBC Express, Inc., ostensibly to hasten LBC Express, Inc.'s crediting of Overseas Filipino Worker ("OFW") remittances to recipients in the Philippines.
+On September 9, 2011, the Monetary Board of the Bangko Sentral ng Pilipinas ("BSP"), through Monetary Board Resolution No. 1354, resolved to close LBC Bank, a company commonly controlled with LBC Express by the Araneta Family, and placed LBC Bank's assets and affairs under receivership.
+The PDIC was then appointed as the receiver of LBC Bank and was charged, along with the BSP, with investigating the failure.
+According to news reports, the investigations conducted by the BSP and the PDIC indicated that, from as early as 2008, LBC Bank had allegedly been recording substantial cash advances and attributing them to LBC Express, ostensibly to hasten LBC Express' crediting of OFW remittances to recipients in the Philippines.
 At the time LBC Bank was placed under receivership, its financials showed approximately over P6 billion in deposit liabilities.
 Various unidentified sources have claimed that these advances were anywhere from excessive and unsubstantiated to fictitious and fraudulent, resulting in LBC Bank recording inflated revenues and assets when in reality they were encountering financial difficulties.
-LBC Express, Inc. has since denied all allegations of wrongdoing in relation to such matters.
+LBC Express has since denied all allegations of wrongdoing in relation to such matters.

-The closure of LBC Bank in 2011 had a material adverse effect on LBC Express, Inc.'s results of operations.
-In 2012, a Singapore affiliate of LBC Express, Inc. was denied its application for renewal of its license to conduct remittance operations there; although there is no specific proof, the Company believes that the non-renewal was mainly attributable to the negative implications of LBC Bank's closure in the Philippines.
-LBC Express, Inc.'s revenue and profits in the remittance business were also materially and adversely affected in the first half of 2012 because of a slowdown caused in part by negative perception of the "LBC" brand resulting from LBC Bank's failure, the subsequent non-renewal of the Singapore affiliate's license and the loss of approximately ₱295 million in LBC Express, Inc.'s funds held with LBC Bank, which were not recoverable following LBC Bank's receivership.
-In addition, LBC Express, Inc. also incurred substantial legal expenses in internally investigating the cause for the non-renewal and discussing the non-renewal with the relevant authorities.
-There can be no assurance that similar instances of negative reputational effects to the Company or its various branches, affiliates and partners will not occur in the future.
+The closure of LBC Bank in 2011 had a material adverse effect on LBC Express' results of operations.
+In 2012, a Singapore affiliate of LBC Express was denied its application for renewal of its license to conduct remittance operations there; although there is no specific proof, the Company believes that the non-renewal was mainly attributable to the negative implications of LBC Bank's closure in the Philippines.
+LBC Express' revenue and profits in the remittance business were also materially and adversely affected in the first half of 2012 because of a slowdown caused in part by negative perception of the "LBC" brand resulting from LBC Bank's failure, the subsequent non-renewal of the Singapore affiliate's license and the loss of approximately ₱295 million in LBC Express' funds held with LBC Bank, which were not recoverable following LBC Bank's receivership.
+In addition, LBC Express also incurred substantial legal expenses in internally investigating the cause for the non-renewal and discussing the non-renewal with the relevant authorities.
+There can be no assurance that similar instances of negative reputational effects to the Group or its various branches, affiliates and partners will not occur in the future.
 The Philippine House of Representatives also investigated the closure of LBC Bank.
 Although these investigations did not result in any resolutions, legislation or formal hearings to date, there can be no assurance that such inquiries and investigations will not be re-initiated in the future.